Very Special Relativity in Accelerated Frames: Non-relativistic Effects in Gravitational Spectroscopy of Ultracold

 The matrix $E_a^{\;\;\mu}$ is the inverse of the tetrad matrix $e^a_{\;\mu}$, which is in turn defined by its relation to the spacetime metric $g_{\mu\nu}$

-with $\eta_{ab}$ indicating the metric tensor for “locally flat" Minkowski spacetime.
-In the rest of the paper, we will denote spacetime indices with Greek letters and tangent space indices with Latin ones, as usual.
-Starting from the “flat” Dirac gamma matrices $\gamma^a$ and using the tetrads, we define their “curved” version
+with the Minkowski tensor $\eta_{ab}$ representing the flat metric for the tangent spaces.
+Throughout the rest of the paper, we denote spacetime indices with Greek letters and tangent-space indices with Latin ones, as usual.
+Starting from the “flat” gamma matrices $\gamma^a$, we can define their “curved” version